brunozeravica/Password-Auditor-Generator/README.md

 This formula, like the parameters of the uniqueness *tanh* function were derived via trial and error, until the output of the password auditor followed the *KeePassXC* password auditor score sufficiently well.
 If the password is extremely common, it may be highly penalized by the `scan_patterns` function, for this reason this function doesn't return the calculated score, but rather the max value between 0 and the calculated score, so as to limit the minimum output to 0.

 **Generate**\
 The user is prompted for a target password score, which is limited to a minimum of 25% for security.
 Based on the selected score, a set of characters and length is selected, with scores above or equal to 55 utilizing the entire character set (upper and lowercase letters, numbers, ascii punctuation), while the length of the password is directly proportional to the target score, with a minimum of 3 generated characters.
-The password is generated continually character by character using the secrets library for cryptographically secure randomness and when the required length is reached, the password is checked against the programs own password audit system.
+The password is generated continuously character by character using the secrets library for cryptographically secure randomness and when the required length is reached, the password is checked against the programs own password audit system.
 If the password meets the desired password score within 10%, the loop is broken and the password is returned, otherwise the password is scrapped and regenerated from scratch.

 **Files**\